-Habitat Honduras has also begun to concentrate its efforts toward assisting families in home improvements as well as Habitat's more traditional construction of entire single-family homes.
+Habitat Honduras has also begun to concentrate its efforts toward assisting families in home improvements along with Habitat's more traditional construction of entire single-family homes.
 Typical improvements might include a new bathroom or toilet system, protective plaster layers on adobe homes, cement floors to replace dirt ones, windows, more secure roofing and adjustments to the height of the roof to keep the home cooler.

-In the indigenous village of Copan, HFH Honduras has been working in partnership with the Cho'rti' ethnic group, providing training for homeowners in order that they will be able to fix their own homes in the future.
-Habitat also provides materials for the repairs and Global Village teams often lend a hand in the construction.
+In the indigenous village of Copan, Habitat Honduras has been working in partnership with the Cho'rti' ethnic group, providing training for homeowners in order for them to be able to fix their own homes in the future.
+Habitat also provides materials for the repairs, and Global Village teams often lend a hand in the construction.

 There are a diverse range of jobs for volunteers in home improvement projects.
-There is often significant time spent in tearing down the old structures, as well as building the new.
-Global Village volunteers involved in home improvement activities should be prepared for all types of work, and have a particular mindfulness towards worksite safety.
+There is often significant time spent in tearing down the old structures as well as building the new.
+Global Village volunteers involved in home improvement activities should be prepared for all types of work, and be particularly mindful of work site safety.